luqmanbuang/TurkishBot/README.md

 # TurkishBot
 This is the source code for my first telegram bot.
-Its a very simple translator bot for myself to chat in Turkish more easily without having to change apps
+Its a very simple translator bot for myself to use while chatting in Turkish
+It allows me to translate easily without having to change apps during chats.